 How to make ice cream at home

-Sobotik said the process of making ice cream varies depending on the recipe you follow.
+Sobotik explained the process of making ice cream varies depending on the recipe you follow.

 What ingredients to use, according to experts